Influencer Cartels: Data and Measures of Engagement Quality

-Summary statistics of the main sample are presented in the Online Appendix. \Cref{T:SumStatGenVsTop} compares members of general cartels to members of topic cartels, and \cref{T:SumStatCartelVsNot} compares cartel members to users not in the cartel.
+\Cref{T:SumStatCartelBeforeVsAfterJoining} provides suggestive evidence that cartels are effective in generating engagement.
+It compares cartel members before and after joining the cartels.
+It shows that influencers' posts after joining the cartels have more likes and comments, have higher engagement performance, and after joining the cartels, influencers are more likely to have disclosed sponsored posts.

 The distribution of topics in the cartels is as expected (\Cref{F:LDA_topic_distr_authors}).
 In the fashion \& beauty cartel, authors are posting more about fashion and beauty; in the fitness \& health cartel, about fitness; in the travel \& food cartel, about travel and food.
 In the general cartels, the topic distribution is rather uniform, with slightly more concentration on the topics of fashion and travel.